Innpacked Logo

 We can negotiate with anyone who puts in a representation during the 28-day premises licence consultation process.
 Most of the time, we successfully get people to withdraw their objections and applications are granted at the end of the 28 days.

-If matters cannot be settled through negotiation, our experienced licensing consultants can offer you strong representation at a court hearing.
+If matters cannot be settled through negotiation, our experienced licensing consultants can offer you strong representation at a committee hearing.
 We make sure you are well prepared for the hearing and guide you throughout the process.

 Information you need to apply for a premises licence

 The premises licence application form contains sections that require research and careful consideration.
 We can help you with every aspect of the application process.
+You need to provide:

 • A description of the premises.
 This includes the type of premises (village hall etc.) and a plan of the layout.